Seoul National University: International rankings

-In 2015, Thomson-Reuters ranked Seoul National University as the 31st most innovative institution in the world.
-QS World University Rankings (2021）ranked SNU as the best university 37th in the world and 9th in Asia, whilst it is 9th in the independent regional QS Asian University Rankings (2020).
-SNU is 9th in Asia and 60th in the world according to the 2021 Times Higher Education World University Rankings.
-In 2019, its World Reputation Rankings were considered it to be 47th globally.
-Moreover, ARWU (2020) regarded SNU to be among 101st-150th worldwide and the best in the country.
-CWUR 2020-2021 ranks Seoul National University as 31st best in the world.
+In 2015, Thomson-Reuters ranked SNU as the 31st most innovative institution in the world.
+QS World University Rankings (2023) ranked SNU as the 29th best university in the world and 7th in Asia, whilst it is 7th in the independent regional QS Asian University Rankings (2023).
+SNU is 11th in Asia and 56th in the world according to the 2023 Times Higher Education World University Rankings.
+In 2023, its World Reputation Rankings were considered it to be 44th globally.
+Moreover, ARWU (2022) regarded SNU to be among 98th worldwide and the best in the country.
+CWUR 2020–2021 ranks SNU as 31st best in the world.

 QS University Subject Rankings (2018): 25th, Arts and Humanities; 16th, Engineering and Technology; 37th, Life Sciences and Medicine; 21st, Social Sciences and Management; 20th, Natural Sciences.

 The institute was ranked 20th in publications by a 2008 analysis of data from the Science Citation Index, and the following year ranked 8th in the world in clinical trials.
-In 2011, the Mines ParisTech: Professional Ranking World Universities reported that Seoul National University is ranked 10th in the world in terms of the number of alumni holding CEO positions in Fortune 500 enterprises.
-Seoul National University also had the third highest number of students who went on to earn Ph.Ds in American institutions in 2006.
+In 2011, the Mines ParisTech: Professional Ranking World Universities reported that SNU is ranked 10th in the world in terms of the number of alumni holding CEO positions in Fortune 500 enterprises.
+SNU also had the third highest number of students who went on to earn Ph.Ds in American institutions in 2006.

-International partners
+Controversies

-Seoul National University students can study abroad for a semester or a year at partner institutions such as the National Taiwan University, Sciences Po, Sorbonne University, University College London, and the University of Warwick.
+There are issues concerning diversity and racial discrimination against foreign professors at SNU.
+There was an effort to recruit foreign professors for several years from 2009 onwards, with numbers peaking at 242 or 4% of the total.
+This number has declined, with a large proportion of the newer "foreign" recruits actually being former South Korean citizens who became naturalized as foreign citizens abroad.
+Many of the earlier batch of foreign professors left after complaining of racial discrimination against them, sometimes without even giving notice.
+SNU failed to boost its international reputation by offering contracts to Nobel Prize laureates, but they are mostly retired and holding other academic posts elsewhere, are rarely on campus and sometimes leave before their contracts run out.

 Notable alumni and faculty

-Among its notable alumni are prominent figures in international organizations and businesses such as Ban Ki-moon, the eighth secretary-general of the United Nations (UN); Hoesung Lee, chairman of the Intergovernmental Panel on Climate Change (IPCC); Song Sang-hyun, former president of the International Criminal Court (ICC); Lee Jong-wook, the sixth director-general of the World Health Organization (WHO), O-Gon Kwon, former vice president and permanent judge in the International Criminal Tribunal for the former Yugoslavia (ICTY); Kwon Oh-hyun, former CEO and vice chairman of Samsung Electronics; and Bang Si-hyuk, the chairman and founder of HYBE Corporation.
+Among its notable alumni are prominent figures in international organizations and businesses such as Ban Ki-moon, the eighth secretary-general of the United Nations (UN); Hoesung Lee, chairman of the Intergovernmental Panel on Climate Change (IPCC); Song Sang-hyun, former president of the International Criminal Court (ICC); Lee Jong-wook, the sixth director-general of the World Health Organization (WHO), O-Gon Kwon, former vice president and permanent judge in the International Criminal Tribunal for the former Yugoslavia (ICTY); Kwon Oh-hyun, former CEO and vice chairman of Samsung Electronics; and Bang Si-hyuk, the chairman and founder of HYBE Corporation and Lee Young-hoon a former professor of economics at Seoul National University and the president of the Naksungdae Institute of Economic Research.